metaplex-foundation/developer-hub/src/pages/core/plugins/permanent-freeze-delegate.md

 ---
-title: Permanent Freeze Delegate
+title: Core - Permanent Freeze Delegate
 metaTitle: Core - Permanent Freeze Plugin
-description: Learn about the Permanent Freeze Plugin for MPL Core Assets
+description: A powerful plugin that allows the plugins delegate to freeze the Asset at any point.
 ---

 ## Overview